MaximeHeckel/HarborJS/README.md

 #HarborJS
 ---
-This project aims to provide a full Web interface for [dokku](https://github.com/progrium/dokku) and session management.
+This project aims to provide a full web interface for [dokku](https://github.com/progrium/dokku) and session management.
 <br>
 <br>
 ##Requirements